Learning Interpretable Low-dimensional Representation via Physical Symmetry: Abstract

 \section{Abstract}

-Interpretable representation learning has been playing a key role in creative intelligent systems.
-In the music domain, current learning algorithms can successfully learn various features such as pitch, timbre, chord, texture, etc. However, most methods rely heavily on music domain knowledge.
+We have recently seen great progress in learning interpretable music representations, ranging from basic factors, such as pitch and timbre, to high-level concepts, such as chord and texture.
+However, most methods rely heavily on music domain knowledge.
 It remains an open question what general computational principles \textit{give rise to} interpretable representations, especially low-dim factors that agree with human perception.
-In this study, we take inspiration from modern physics and use \textit{physical symmetry} as a self-consistency constraint for the latent space.
+In this study, we take inspiration from modern physics and use \textit{physical symmetry} as a self-consistency constraint for the latent space of time-series data.
 Specifically, it requires the prior model that characterises the dynamics of the latent states to be \textit{equivariant} with respect to certain group transformations.
 We show that physical symmetry leads the model to learn a \textit{linear} pitch factor from unlabelled monophonic music audio in a self-supervised fashion.
 In addition, the same methodology can be applied to computer vision, learning a 3D Cartesian space from videos of a simple moving object without labels.
-Furthermore, physical symmetry naturally leads to \textit{representation augmentation}, a new technique which improves sample efficiency.
+Furthermore, physical symmetry naturally leads to \textit{counterfactual representation augmentation}, a new technique which improves sample efficiency.